gvwilson/sdxpy/src/interp/index.md

 ## Expressions {: #interp-expressions}

-Let's start by building something that can evaluate simple expressions like `1+2` or `abs(-3.5)`.
+Let's start by building something that can evaluate simple [%i "expression" %]expressions[%/i%] like `1+2` or `abs(-3.5)`.
 We represent each expression as a list with the name of the operation as the first item